-In part one of this blog series, we will discuss the operational recovery capabilities with Clumio.
-Operational recovery leverages AWS snapshots, and we can manage from applying policies to performing recoveries right from Clumio.
-Many of our competitors call their operational recovery a snapshot manager, and they charge for it, whereas this functionality is free with Clumio.
+There are multiple options for managing your RDS snapshots, which may cause you to question the best practices.
+In this blog, we will discuss Clumio’s operational recovery capabilities.
+Operational recovery leverages AWS snapshots of db instances, and we can manage applying policies and performing recoveries with the AWS snapshots, right from Clumio.
+Many of our competitors call their operational recovery feature a snapshot manager, and they charge for it, whereas this functionality is free with Clumio.

-What does this free tier mean?
-Imagine this; if you have 100s of databases spread across multiple accounts.
-Using Clumio Backup as a service, you can manage the protection of Amazon RDS databases using AWS snapshots for free.
-As a database administrator, you can set up AWS snapshots policies and perform recoveries of the Amazon RDS databases from the Clumio platform.
-Otherwise, it becomes overwhelming to manage protection so many RDS databases.
-Isn’t this amazing!!!.
-The whole AWS snapshot management orchestration is completely provided for free.
-Let us look into the demo to see how easy and intuitive it is to manage Amazon RDS databases from the Clumio platform.
+Whether you have just a couple, or hundreds of databases spread across multiple accounts, you can manage your Amazon RDS database AWS snapshots for free, all within the Clumio platform.
+As a database administrator, you can set up AWS snapshot policies and perform recoveries of the Amazon RDS databases in one place, rather than being overwhelmed by managing the protection of so many database instances, account by account.
+View the demo to see how easy and intuitive it is to manage Amazon RDS databases from the Clumio platform.

-Please read this interesting blog for more information regarding snapshot managers:
+You can read this blog for more answers about snapshot managers:

 Snapshot Managers Exposed; Announcing Clumio Backup as a Service for AWS RDS.

 Figure 1 shows the overall operational recovery demo flow.
 First, we will show how to set up a unified policy in Clumio platform to configure the retention of AWS snapshots.
 In the next part, we will be doing a point in time recovery.
 I have used the PostgreSQL RDS database to explain the operational recovery feature.